veeyuen/SAA-website/README.md

 # SAA-website

-# This is a app that analyses Singapore athlete performance data and provide advanced visualisation
+# This is a app that analyses Singapore athlete performance data and provides advanced visualisation of information